 The timber is often of local or regional origin.
 Our catchment area is normally within a radius of about 130 km from the sawmills.

 The majority of our purchased timber arrives at the sawmills by road, while a small share is transported by rail.
 Train deliveries are set to gradually increase as more of Setra's units gain access to more efficient rail solutions.

 Raw Materials from Responsibly Managed Forests

-The minimum requirement for all timber is that the origin is traceable and meets five basic criteria.
-The criteria are described in Setra's raw material policy which states that Setra may not accept:
+The minimum requirement for all timber is that the origin is traceable and meets the following basic criteria.
+The criteria are described in Setra's raw material policy which states that Setra does not accept:

 • Illegally harvested wood

 • Wood from forests in areas with serious social conflicts